Brucius/Zimbra-Ubuntu/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template uses the Azure Linux CustomScript extension to deploy a Zimbra Collaboration Server on Ubuntu.
-It creates an Ubuntu VM, does a silent install of zimbra.
+It creates an Ubuntu VM, does a silent install of Zimbra Collaboration Server ZCS Network Edition 8.7.11.